 Current situation and challenges

-Although the smoking rate among our employees in the fiscal year ended March 2023 was 6.5%, which was lower than the national average (16.7%), we have continued to take measures, taking into account that smoking lowers productivity and raises the risk of lifestyle-related diseases.
+Although the smoking rate among our employees in the fiscal year ended December 2023 was 6.6%, which was lower than the national average (15.7%), we have continued to take measures, taking into account that smoking lowers productivity and raises the risk of lifestyle-related diseases.

 Initiatives

-• Foster a work culture that is aware of smoking-related issues
+- Foster a work culture that is aware of smoking-related issues

-We have released the FANCL Group's "No Smoking Declaration," create anti-smoking slogans, and provide information in line with World No Tobacco Day.
+We have released the FANCL Group's "No Smoking Declaration," create anti-smoking slogans, and provide information in line with World No Tobacco Day. - Systems and workplace environment initiatives

-We have suspended the hiring of new graduates who smoke, prohibited smoking during working hours, and completely banned smoking on Company premises.
+We have suspended the hiring of new graduates who smoke, prohibited smoking during working hours, and completely banned smoking on Company premises. - Creating environments that support people who want to quit smoking

 We provide guidance for quitting smoking from occupational physicians and public health nurses, bring together smokers who want to take on the challenge of quitting, and subsidize the cost of smoking cessation treatment.